ayushman1511/EventHub/README.md

 A professional, full-stack Event Management Application with a premium UI, robust role-based access control, and a seamless user experience.

+this was my first experience with AntiGravity and im absolutely awstruck with the result i think i can make wayy wayy better things with it

 ## Features ✨

 ### Visual Polish & UI/UX